 - I. Cesar Chavez's early life and formative experiences in the American West, 1927-52 - II.
-Development of the agricultural industry, labor, and activism in California and the American West before 1960 - III.
+Development of the agricultural industry, agricultural labor, and agricultural labor activism in California and the American West before 1960 - III.
 Cesar Chavez's education as a community organizer in California and the emergence of Dolores Huerta, 1952-62 - IV.
 The organization of the Farm Workers Association in California, 1962-65 - V. The Delano grape strike in Kern County, California and across the U.S., 1965-70 - VI.
 The Salinas strike, the fight against the Teamsters, and agricultural labor laws in the American West, 1970-75 - VII.
 The modernization of the UFW and the broadening of the farm labor movement in the U.S., 1975-84 - VIII.
 Cesar Chavez and the farm labor movement in a new era in California and across the U.S., 1984-93

-A more detailed narrative can be found in Appendix F: Historic Context, Cesar Chavez and the Farm Labor Movement.
+A more detailed narrative that also includes references can be found in Appendix F: Historic Context, Cesar Chavez and the Farm Labor Movement.